mickmuzac/mckmc.com/docs/team/3dr.md

 The [ADL 3D Repository][github] is a social web application for uploading, discovering, and downloading 3D models.
 The server is written in C# with frontend templates written in ASP.NET and a MySQL database handling the storage of relational data.

 When I started at ADL, one of the first items I was tasked with completing was adding a simple word cloud to the 3DR.
-This meant learning how to use the 3DR's data access layer (DAL) to pull relevant information, modifying relevant endpoints, and wiring up ASP.NET templates.
+This meant learning how to use the 3DR's data access layer (DAL) to pull relevant information, modifying the appropriate endpoints, and wiring up ASP.NET templates.
 Easy enough, I thought.

 However, during my initial exploratory phase, I made a number of discoveries that had serious security implications.
 I immediately made my concerns known within the organization and I promptly led an effort to immediately increase security in the 3DR.
+I cannot (should not) disclose these fixes publicly, please contact me directly with questions.

 ![3DR Screenshot][screenshot]